Fostering gender balance in the air and space industry – changing the face of aviation

 All initiatives are designed to bridge the existing and slow-evolving gender gap in the industry using a holistic and incentive-based approach with the aim of changing the face of aviation.

 What We Have Achieved

 The Institute for Women of Aviation Worldwide is known to produce tangible results that are felt by audiences and reverberate to generate more achievements.
-We have, till present day, rallied an influential group of 10,000 aviation enthusiasts (and still counting), in over 42 countries on 5 continents (Africa, the Americas, Asia, Europe, and Oceania).
-Furthermore, iWOAW has successfully motivated 140,000 girls and women of all ages to discover the industry’s careers and hobbies, hands-on, and led 30,074 of them to take the Fly It Forward® challenge.
+We have, till present day, rallied an influential group of 10,000 aviation enthusiasts (and still counting), in over 44 countries on 5 continents (Africa, the Americas, Asia, Europe, and Oceania).
+Furthermore, iWOAW has successfully motivated 195,000 girls and women of all ages to discover the industry’s careers and hobbies, hands-on, and led 39,130 of them to experience a Fly It Forward® flight.

 iWOAW has recorded an impressive onsite activity attendance of 44,000 in 2016, soaring from as little as 15,000 in 2013.
 The number of social media followers has grown exponentially since iWOAW was founded – from a little over 2,000 in 2012 to more than 15,000 followers by 2016.
 The Week’s official website received 275,000 unique visitors who viewed over 4.5 million pages of reliable information in 2016 from 90,000 annual unique visitors and 1.6 million pages served in 2013.